The Hoodlum (1919 film): Plot

-Spoiled Amy Burke (Mary Pickford) lives with her doting grandfather, ruthless business magnate Alexander Guthrie (Ralph Lewis), in his Fifth Avenue, New York City mansion.
+Spoiled Amy Burke lives with her doting grandfather, ruthless business magnate Alexander Guthrie, in his Fifth Avenue, New York City mansion.
 She is initially delighted when he offers to take her with him on a trip to Europe.
-However, as the day approaches for their departure, she changes her mind and decides to go live with her newly returned father, "sociological writer" John Burke (T. D. Crittenden), at Craigen Street, wherever that is.
+However, as the day approaches for their departure, she changes her mind and decides to go live with her newly returned father, "sociological writer" John Burke, at Craigen Street, wherever that is.
 Unused to having his plans thwarted, Guthrie becomes cold to his beloved granddaughter.

 Craigen Street turns out to be in one of the slums of lower New York, the subject of her father's study.
 At first, Amy is horrified by the squalor.
-She makes it clear to a couple of friendly young women who want to become acquainted and to Nora (Aggie Herring), her father's cook and servant, that she feels she is far above them.
+She makes it clear to a couple of friendly young women who want to become acquainted and to Nora, her father's cook and servant, that she feels she is far above them.
 Deeply unhappy, she eventually takes her father's advice to treat their neighbors as equals.
 She fits in after several weeks.
-She makes friends with boy inventor Dish Lowry and young man William Turner (Kenneth Harlan), a reclusive neighbor.
-Amy also ends a years-long feud between Irishman Pat O'Shaughnessy (Andrew Arbuckle) and Jew Abram Isaacs (Max Davidson) through good-natured trickery.
+She makes friends with boy inventor Dish Lowry and young man William Turner, a reclusive neighbor.
+Amy also ends a years-long feud between Irishman Pat O'Shaughnessy and Jew Abram Isaacs through good-natured trickery.